Music

 Resources

 The department is resourced with a range of equipment, from pianos that can be found in the teaching room, practice rooms and the grand piano in the Main School Hall, to a number of classical, popular and world music instruments that play an important role in many of the students’ lessons.
-We have considerably expanded the range of instruments available to students to include electric guitars, bass guitars and drum-kits.
+We have a wide range of instruments available to students, including electric guitars, bass guitars and drum-kits.
 We use JamHubs to allow students to rehearse in ensembles during lessons.

 Schemes of Work